waterbug/pangalactic.node/pangalactic/node/docs/cattens_reference.md

 Enables the user to export the currently selected **[Project](#project)** (including all its systems and their assemblies) to a file, which can be saved as a backup.
-The exported file can later be imported into **Pangalaxian** using the [Import Project from a File](#import-project-from-a-file...) function -- however, see the
+The exported file can later be imported into **CATTENS** using the [Import Project from a File](#import-project-from-a-file...) function -- however, see the
 *[important note about importing data](#an-important-note-about-importing-data-from-exported-data-files)*.

-The format of the exported file self-describing and it therefore has some degree of schema-independence.  **PGEF** releases will sometimes involve internal database schema (ontology) changes, and since the exported file is schema-independent, the
+The format of the exported file self-describing and it therefore has some degree of schema-independence. releases will sometimes involve internal database schema (ontology) changes, and since the exported file is schema-independent, the
 [Import Project from a File](#import-project-from-a-file...)